 However, real estate is costly and thus high-risk if you don’t know what you are doing.
-Avoid these common investment property mistakes buyers make in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Avoid these common investment property mistakes buyers make in North Carolina & New Jersey.

-4 Common Investment Property Mistakes Buyers Make in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area
+4 Common Investment Property Mistakes Buyers Make in North Carolina & New Jersey

 “If you buy it they will come,” seems to be the mentality of many first-time real estate investors.
 They think that just by getting the title on a property, renters will flood in and thus the money will flow.
 This isn’t the case.

 In fact, there are many costs first-time investors don’t anticipate that end up costing them because they didn’t factor those into potential rents.
 These include maintenance, advertising, and repairs.
 Unlike your own home where you might leave a repair for a while, landlords must fix things in a timely fashion.

 Additionally, tenants don’t always remain in the home and often trash the place while living there.
 You need to factor vacancy time and property rehab in between tenants.